Investment Management Companies

 Once the financial goals are known and an investment plan is in place, it is time for the investment manager to actually execute the buy and sell transactions.
 The investment management firm will handle all transactions on behalf of the client.

-A good investment management firm will use an independent custodian.
+Good investment management companies will use an independent custodian.
 A custodian is an institution or a third-party entity that actually holds the client’s investment.

-Lastly, an investment manager also regularly monitors the progress of all investments that have been made.
-It is the job of the investment management firm to ensure that the client’s portfolio is on track to achieve all the pre-defined financial goals.
+Lastly, investment management companies also regularly monitor the progress of all investments that have been made.
+It is the job of investment management companies to ensure that the client’s portfolio is on track to achieve all the pre-defined financial goals.

-You can read more about all the responsibilities expected of a top investment manager in this complimentary book on finding the best financial advisors for individuals with $10 million or more in liquid assets.
+You can read more about all the responsibilities expected of the top investment management companies in this complimentary book on finding the best financial advisors for individuals with $10 million or more in liquid assets.

-In return for their services, investment management firms charge a fee.
+In return for their services, investment management companies charge a fee.
 This fee is generally a fixed percentage of the total assets that are invested.
-Many firms use a sliding scale where the percentage drops as the size of the total assets invested through the investment management firm increases.
+Many firms use a sliding scale where the percentage drops as the size of the total assets invested through the investment management companies increases.

 So, ultra-high net worth investors can negotiate a lower fee if their account size is large enough.
-Some investment management firms that are fee-based can earn from other sources like commissions and kickbacks.
+Some investment management companies that are fee-based can earn from other sources like commissions and kickbacks.

-However, fee-only firms will only earn from the percentage fee that is disclosed to the client before beginning the engagement.
+In contrast, fee-only firms earn only a percentage fee, which is disclosed to the client before beginning the engagement.

-Bear in mind that the size of an investment management firm does not determine the success rate.
-In fact, investment management is a personal topic and each plan will be unique to a client’s situation.
+Bear in mind that the size of investment management companies does not determine the success rate.
+Moreover, investment management is a personal topic and each plan will be unique to a client’s situation.

 A lot of the bigger firms offer investment management services that have a limited number of products.
 You get an option of “low risk,” “moderate risk,” and “high risk.”
 However, we believe that every person cannot be compartmentalized into 3 groups.